A Stroll Through Dickens's London

-Back story: Way back in fourth grade, I played Tiny Tim in a grammar school production of Charles Dickens’s A Christmas Carol.
+Back story: When I was eight years old, I played Tiny Tim in a grammar school production of Charles Dickens’s A Christmas Carol.
 Though I’m certain my stage debut was nothing remarkable, the experience was pivotal for me.
 It kindled a lifelong devotion to reading and writing, performing on stage, and studying the life and work of Dickens, who was not only a passionate and often hilarious novelist, essayist, and public speaker but also a social activist.

 So, back to that talking London doorknocker.
 Upon my first arrival in London at age 23, I decided that the best way to see the city was to do as Dickens himself had done: Walk.
 Everywhere.
 For hours.
 I happily took in the city's sights and sounds from my hotel in South Kensington all the way to Fleet Street and Chancery Lane, an area where Dickens-related churches, residences, and courts of law still stand.
 I wandered up high streets, into little alleys and down courts (essentially scenic "dead-ends" to this native New Yorker), following Dickens-themed guidebooks (this was pre-smartphone) to find what remained of Dickens’s London, including landmarks from his life and a few places where scenes from his novels were set.
 In one court in particular (it may have been Took's Court, but I don't recall), I came across a cast-metal doorknocker in the shape of a man's face.
 Not just a man's face, but a smirking man's face.
 Of course, for this fan of A Christmas Carol, that slyly smirking doorknocker wailed, "Scroooooooooge!”
 And in that moment, my devotion to reading and writing melded with my budding love of travel.
 Here, before my eyes, was precisely the type of doorknocker that may have inspired my favorite writer to pen his most famous work.